 For many of us, the beginning of Fall means the return of the cold.
-However, the sinking temperatures and the inevitable arrival of frost doesn’t have to spell the end to your growing season.
+However, the sinking temperatures and the inevitable arrival of frost doesn’t have to spell the end of your growing season.

 By following a few simple steps, you can grow incredible garden-fresh herbs all winter long.